-Most physicians prefer that their OSA patients have the pressure settings for their CPAP machine checked annually, or semi-annually, even if there are no returning symptoms of the sleep apnea.
-On the other hand, those OSA patients that begin to experience snoring, nighttime awakenings, daytime headaches, sleepiness, or fatigue are likely in need of adjustments to their individual pressure settings.
+Most physicians prefer that their OSA patients have the pressure settings for their CPAP machine checked annually or semi-annually.
+This is to make sure there are no returning symptoms of sleep apnea.
+On the other hand, some OSA patients may begin to experience snoring, nighttime awakenings, or daytime headaches.
+They may also feel sleepy or fatigued and are likely in need of adjustments to their individual pressure settings.

 The amount of pressure change needed may not manifest itself in the most obvious ways as those listed earlier.
-It may be more subtle such as an increased inability to concentrate, lapses in memory, increased moodiness, or bouts of depression.
-All of these symptoms should be eliminated with proper CPAP machine settings and compliance, so their return signals that something has changed.
-That is why it is a good idea to keep a copy of your sleep study report, titration, and specific symptoms that you encounter before and after therapy as a way to track treatment and progress over the lifetime of therapy.
+It may be more subtle such as an increased inability to concentrate or lapses in memory.
+You may also feel increased moodiness or have bouts of depression.
+All of these symptoms should dissipate with proper CPAP machine settings and compliance.
+That’s why it’s a good idea to keep a copy of your sleep study report, titration, and specific symptoms that you encounter before and after therapy.
+This is a way to track treatment and progress over the lifetime of therapy.

-Patients with other conditions such as hypertension, or those having suffered heart attacks or strokes, will require closer monitoring as these conditions can affect their CPAP therapy and require a resetting of pressure.
+Patients with other conditions such as hypertension, or those having suffered heart attacks or strokes, will require closer monitoring.
+These conditions can affect their CPAP therapy and require a resetting of pressure.
 A simple machine pressure change can be the only thing keeping an OSA patient healthy and free of the risk of another heart attack or stroke.
 Patients that have gained or lost considerable weight may need to have their pressure settings adjusted as well.

-That is why every OSA patient must always use their CPAP machine every night for the entire night, as well as being proactive about monitoring their symptoms and any changes.
-By staying vigilant and in regular communication with a physician, OSA patients can be sure that the pressure settings of their CPAP machine are optimized so that they can sleep well and stay healthy.
+That is why every OSA patient must always use their CPAP machine every night for the entire night.
+They also need to be proactive about monitoring their symptoms and any changes.
+By staying vigilant and in regular communication with a physician, OSA patients can be sure that the pressure settings of their CPAP machine are working for them so that they can sleep well and stay healthy.

 For additional information on various topics concerning sleep apnea and CPAP products, please refer to our blog.
-It is constantly updated and offers free advice and information.
-If you’d like to learn more about the quality sleep apnea products we carry, or if you have additional questions, don’t hesitate to call us at (866) 414-9700, or you can contact us through our website. http://www.thecpapshop.com/contact-us
+It has updates constantly and offers free advice and information.
+If you’d like to learn more about the products we carry, or have additional questions, call us at (866) 414-9700.
+Or, you can contact us through our website: https://www.thecpapshop.com/contact-us